-- Seasonal pitch capacity: Two sites show a small seasonal deficit with usage balanced at one further site, although collectively there is seasonal spare capacity of 372 matches in the borough as a whole.
-Seasonal spare capacity just at secured community access sites reduces to 258 match equivalent sessions. - Peak time pitch capacity: Four sites show a peak time deficit, although this is managed by fixture scheduling.
+- Seasonal pitch capacity: One site shows a seasonal deficit, although collectively there is seasonal spare capacity of 527 matches in the borough as a whole.
+Seasonal spare capacity just at secured community access sites reduces to 283 match equivalent sessions. - Peak time pitch capacity: Four sites show a peak time deficit, although this is managed by fixture scheduling.
 Peak usage is balanced at nine further sites and there is a collective peak time deficit of 2.0 match equivalent sessions in the borough as a whole.
 The collective peak time spare capacity just at secured sites reduces to a precise balance between supply and demand.